juice-shop/pwning-juice-shop/part2/leakage.md

   unforeseen error

-If you see the success notification for this challenge but no error message on screen, the error was probably logged on the Javascript console of the browser.
+If you see the success notification for this challenge but no error message on screen, the error was probably logged on the JavaScript console of the browser.
 You were supposed to have it open all the time anyway, remember?